MySQL can perform boolean full-text searches using the

 If the phrase contains no words that are in the index, the result is empty.
-The words might not be in the index because of a combination of factors: if they do not exist in the text, are stopwords, or are shorter than the minimum length of indexed words.
+For example, if all words are either stopwords or shorter than the minimum length of indexed words, the result is empty.

 The following examples demonstrate some search strings that use boolean full-text operators: